mixerapi/mixerapi-dev/docs/install.md

 ### Manual Install

-Manually installing can be a bit cumbersome which is why the automated installer is recommended.
-If you are integrating MixerApi into an existing project or prefer to do things yourself follow along below:
+If you are integrating MixerApi into an existing project or prefer to do things yourself follow along below.

 #### OpenAPI (Swagger)